Dreamshala

 Historically speaking, stocks with close to a 3% dividend yield (such as UPS, Walmart, and Clorox) are still thriving even in the global recession.

-And most of the companies having more than a 5% dividend yield in past years are now struggling even to book profit.
+And most of the companies that had more than a 5% dividend yield in past years are now struggling even to book profit.

 What Is Dividend Yield?